-To study the inaccuracy of routing tables in a DHT, Section III first establishes an analytical framework to quantify the effect of routing table richness on the performance of lookup.
-To our knowledge, this is the first analysis to show the direct benefits on lookup performance of Kademlia's k-buckets.
-Then, we characterize both freshness and completeness of routing tables in Kad through detailed and representative measurement.
-To explain the observed behavior, we carefully examine the implementation of eMule and identify the underlying policies for routing table update and redundancy management that cause the observed behavior.
-Since we are dealing with a deployed DHT system, we are unable to explore DHT-based solutions to improve the accuracy of routing tables.
-Instead, we explore the design space of client-based solutions to improve both efficiency and consistency of lookup operations over DHT in practice.
+To study the inaccuracy of routing tables in a DHT, in Section III, we first establish an analytical framework to quantify the effect of routing table richness on the performance of lookup.
+To our knowledge, this is the first analysis to show that Kademlia's k-buckets improve lookup performance.
+In Section IV, we turn our attention to the accuracy of Kad's routing tables.
+Towards this end, we characterize both the freshness and completeness of routing tables in Kad through detailed and representative measurements using a tool we developed called kFetch.
+To explain the observed behavior, we carefully examined eMule's source code and present the underlying policies for routing table updates and redundancy management.
+Next, we turn our attention to different clientbased techniques to improve lookup efficiency and consistency over Kad despite the inaccuracy of routing tables.
+Since we are dealing with a deployed DHT system, we are unable to explore DHT-based solutions.

-&lt;sup>1eMule began as an open-source alternative for the eDonkey unstructured network
+$^{^{1}\}mbox{eMule}$ began as an open-source alternative for the eDonkey unstructured network.